Back to Managing Your Triggers articles

 Once you are infected, people get cold sores because the virus never leaves your body.
 You may experience one initial outbreak of fever blisters with no recurrence, multiple outbreaks a year, or you may never experience symptoms.

-2. Stress: Stress can also wear down your immune system, giving that dormant cold sore a chance to launch a sneak attack.
-Instead, when you feel stressed, breathe deeply and try to relax.
+- Stress: Stress can also wear down your immune system, giving that dormant cold sore a chance to launch a sneak attack.
+Instead, when you feel stressed, breathe deeply and try some relaxation techniques.

-3. Sun Exposure: Ultraviolet (UV) radiation from the sun exposure can trigger cold sores.
+- Sun Exposure: Ultraviolet (UV) radiation from the sun can trigger cold sores.
 Always wear an SPF lip balm and try to stay out of the sun.

-4. Injury or Trauma: If lips are cut or dry and chapped, it leaves them exposed to bacteria or viruses to enter.
+- Injury or Trauma: If lips are cut or dry and chapped, it can trigger a recurrence.
 Make sure to keep your lips moisturized and drink plenty of fluids to avoid dehydration.

 If you’re looking to get rid of a cold sore faster*, use a medicated cold sore treatment like Abreva.
 Using Abreva at the first tingle of a cold sore blocks the virus from spreading and infecting healthy cells.
 Abreva reduces the duration of pain, burning, itching or tingling.